thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Extending Type Casting capabilities

-Two (2) mechanisms to extend typecasting are provided.
+Three (3) mechanisms to extend typecasting are provided.
 You can register a callback via the `Denormalizer` class or create a `League\Csv\Serializer\TypeCasting` implementing class.
 Of course, the choice will depend on your use case.

-### Registering a callback
+### Registering a type using a callback

 You can register a callback using the `Denormalizer` class to convert a specific type.
 The type can be any built-in type or a specific class.
+Once registered, the type will be automatically resolved using your callback even during autodiscovery.

 ```php
 use App\Domain\Money\Naira;